bcgov/ols-geocoder/address-data-pipeline.md

 In Deploy,  if the validation was successful, we Deploy the integrated data to a given geocoder environment.

-The Integrate step lies at the heart of the process and our change proposal mostly affects this step so let's take a closer look.
+The Integrate stage lies at the heart of the process and our change proposal mostly affects this stage so let's take a closer look.

 ### Tying addresses to block-faces